Just Supposin'

-Just Supposin' is the thirteenth album by Status Quo.
+Just Supposin' is the thirteenth album by the British rock band Status Quo.
 Co-produced by the group and John Eden, it was recorded at Windmill Lane Studios, Dublin.
-Released on 17 October 1980, it entered the UK albums chart at number 4.
+Released on 17 October 1980, it entered the UK albums chart at number four.

+The Windmill Lane sessions were highly prolific for the band, resulting in two albums worth of material, Just Supposin and its follow-up Never Too Late, released the next year.

-Three tracks were issued as singles the same year, "What You're Proposing", and a double A-side, "Lies"/"Don't Drive My Car".
-At the end of 1981 an edited version of another track, the uncharacteristic ballad "Rock 'n' Roll", appeared as a single after the release of Quo's subsequent album Never Too Late.
-It was a prolific recording session, which included enough material for Never Too Late, released only five months later.
+Initially, two singles were issued from the album, "What You're Proposing", and a double A-side, "Lies"/"Don't Drive My Car".
+At the end of 1981, after the release of Never Too Late, an edited version of another track from Just Supposin, the uncharacteristic ballad "Rock 'n' Roll", also appeared as a single.

 "Over the Edge" was co-written by bass player Alan Lancaster and Keith Lamb, lead singer of British bands The Case, Sleepy Talk and Mr. Toad, and founder and lead singer of Australia's successful glam rock band Hush.

 The cover art work features the launch phase of a UGM-84 Harpoon submarine missile.